home > volunteer kindergarten teacher > apply for this program

 The program

 You will be helping the pupils to: Develop their listening skills, Expand their verbal communication skills, Develop reading skills and Acquire reading skills.
-Some of the activities you'd engage the children in are:
+Some of the activities you would engage the children in are:

 • Guide children to beat time audibly to rhythm during singing and recitation. e.g. clapping, beating on the drum, tapping the feet